Skip to Content

 Mark walking over the stone footbridge

-We had to the entire Gorge Trail to ourselves since we arrived early in the day so we took our time shooting many different angles for our photos (more photos later in this guide).
+During our visit in the October, the bridge was surrounded by beautiful fall foliage.
+We had to the entire trail to ourselves since we arrived early in the day so we took our time shooting many different angles for our photos.

 Person walking stone path next to Stony Brook in upstate New York